websanco/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/order-workflows/enabling-or-disabling-order-workflows.md

 # Enabling or Disabling Order Workflows

 [Order workflows](./introduction-to-order-workflows.md) are a channel-specific setting that, if enabled, require the buyer or seller to give internal prior [approval](./approving-or-rejecting-orders-in-order-workflows.md) for an order before it can be [processed](../orders/processing-an-order.md).
+To learn more about enabling Workflow in general, see [Activating Workflow](https://learn.liferay.com/dxp/7.x/en/process-automation/workflow/user-guide/activating-workflow.html)

 This article documents how to enable and disable Order Workflows.